hocinedl/AmI_Assignment/README.md

 ## My application (Smart Study Area)

-The Smart Study Area is like a bunch of study rooms, not just libraries, with books.
+The Smart Study Area is like a bunch of study rooms.
 It helps students and faculty (professors, researchers, etc.) by making their work or study more comfy.
 It suggests the best study room based on what they like and what they're doing.
 It even recommends break and lunch times to keep users comfy.
 It also takes care of room heating and adjusts desk lighting depending on what the user is doing, whether it's studying, reading, or group work.

 ### Classes and Subclasses